Parallel, Distributed, and Quantum Exact Single-Source Shortest Paths with Negative Edge Weights: Low Diameter Decomposition

-\begin{remark} Throughout this section, we use $n$ to denote a global variable which always refers to the size of the graph in which we call low diameter decomposition.
+In this secion, we will show the correctness of Algorithm~\ref{alg:lowdiamterdecomposition}. \begin{remark} Throughout this section, we use $n$ to denote a global variable which always refers to the size of the graph in which we call low diameter decomposition.
 Introducing the parameter $n$ ensures that in the analysis "with high probability" is in terms of $n$.
 In addition, we always use $c$ to denote a sufficiently large constant. \end{remark}

 \begin{proof}[Proof of~\Cref{lem:LDDcorrectness} (correctness)] One can verify that each recursion will decrease the size of the graph by at least $1$.
 Therefore, the algorithm will terminate.

 We use induction on the size of the input graph $G$ to show that the following statement is true, thus proving the lemma.